zaigie/stream-infer/README.md

 - Supports both offline and real-time inference, just by changing one parameter
   - Offline inference completely traverses the video frame by frame and follows the preset algorithm and logical serial inference to get the result
   - Real-time inference separates frame fetching from inference and generates large or small delays depending on the performance of the processing device
+- Offline inference supports recording video files to a local disk
 - Built-in streamlit for smooth development and debugging on local/remote servers
 - Components are low-coupled, with clear division of labor